-Quick Facts on Adolescents and COVID-19 Vaccination
+Facts on Adolescents and COVID-19 Vaccination

-- + Adolescents are at risk for COVID-19 infection, severe illness, hospitalization, and death, and represent an increasing proportion of recent COVID-19 cases. - + Adolescents who get infected with COVID-19 may also indirectly impact others' health, including older vulnerable populations, and contribute to transmission in households and communities. - + Pfizer-BioNTech COVID-19 vaccine for adolescents is safe and has gone through the same stringent and rigorous process for authorization. - + In clinical trials, vaccinated adolescents had robust antibody response, the side effects were well tolerated, and the vaccine showed 100% efficacy in preventing symptoms of COVID-19 in adolescents aged 12-15.
+- + Adolescents are at risk for COVID-19 infection, severe illness, hospitalization, and death, and represent an increasing proportion of recent COVID-19 cases. - + Adolescents who get infected with COVID-19 may also indirectly impact others' health, including older vulnerable populations, and contribute to transmission in households and communities. - + The two dose Pfizer BioNTech COVID-19 Vaccine (Comirnaty) series for adolescents, aged 12-15, is safe and has gone through the same stringent and rigorous process for authorization. - Vaccinated adolescents generate a robust antibody response and side effects from the vaccine are well tolerated.